Who Censored Roger Rabbit?: Plot

 While Valiant investigates, the key suspects ask him to be on the lookout for a certain kettle in exchange for a reward.
 He eventually finds the kettle, which was in Roger's possession, and gives it to Dominick only to find it is actually a magic lamp with a Genie living on the inside, who then kills Dominick.
 The Genie explains its origins: over thousands of years, it has become embittered, now only granting wishes with a catch.
 He admits to being the one who shot Roger, explaining that the words to command are part of a children's song that Roger habitually sang, so Roger wished for success without actually realizing he had done so.
 When Roger accidentally activated the lantern a third time, but witnessed the apparition, the Genie killed him.
 Valiant holds the Genie hostage over a saltwater fish tank, saltwater being his weakness.
 The Genie is then forced to grant a wish made by Valiant for proof of Roger's innocence, which is provided in the form of a suicide note from Dominick confessing to both Roger and Rocco's murders.
-Not trusting the Genie to keep his word of letting him go, and also knowing that no one would believe him about the Genie, Valiant drops the Genie's lamp into the fish tank, and the saltwater dissolves the Genie.
+Not trusting the Genie to keep his word of letting him go, and also knowing that no one would believe him about the Genie, Valiant drops the Genie's lamp into the fish tank, and the saltwater dissolves the Genie, for Rocco & Dominick are born as Imps in the first place.